vectordotdev/vector/website/docs/reference/tests.md

 </Tabs>

-For more information about unit tests check out [this guide][docs.setup.guides.unit-testing].
+For more information about unit tests check out [this guide][guides.advanced.unit-testing].

 ## Options